-Applicants may contact Kentucky Department of Corrections' State Corrections Commission staff or JPSC Grants Management staff with questions or assistance with the Electronic Grant Management System.
+Applicants may contact Kentucky Department of Corrections' State Corrections Commission staff or jusigx@ky.gov with questions or assistance with the Electronic Grant Management System.
 Concerns should be addressed before the grant submission deadline.
 Contact information can be found at justice.ky.gov/Departments-Agencies/GMD.